vercel/og-image/README.md

 For each keystroke, headless chromium is used to render an HTML page and take a screenshot of the result which gets cached.

-This fork has been significantly modified from [vercel/og-image](https://github.com/vercel/og-image).
-The goal is to dynamically create the following og-image types.
+> This fork has been significantly modified from [vercel/og-image](https://github.com/vercel/og-image).
+The goal is to dynamically create the following og-image types for Checkly.

 ![image](https://user-images.githubusercontent.com/7415984/130135123-820a6de1-ca17-43dd-b4b5-239096b3f1f1.png)